Water Heater Not Working in Georgetown TX? Here's What to Do

 Electric water heaters: breakers, resets, and power to the unit

-If you are not comfortable working inside electrical panels or heater compartments, that is normal—note what you observed (sounds, smells, breaker behavior) and call a plumber who handles water heaters regularly.
+If you are not comfortable working inside electrical panels or heater compartments, note what you observed (sounds, smells, breaker behavior) and call a plumber who handles water heaters regularly.

 Central Texas water chemistry and years of heating can leave mineral sediment in the bottom of a tank.
 Sediment reduces usable volume, creates popping or rumbling noises, and can overwork heating elements or cause uneven heating.
 An older unit may also develop internal tank issues that show up as rust-colored water, dampness at the base, or repeated component failures.